Last Updated on April 13, 2022 by rudyooms

-Imagine the next scenario: You have a customer with the need for Microsoft 365 Apps but some of the employees need the 32-bit apps instead of the 64 bits apps.
-How are you going to make sure all new and some existing devices will get the version of the Office 365 Apps they need.
+Imagine the next scenario: You have a customer with the need for Microsoft 365 Apps but some of the employees need the 32-bit / x86 Office 365 Apps instead of the 64 bits / x64 Office 365 Apps.
+How are you going to make sure all new and existing devices will get the version of the Office 365 Apps they need.

-I couldn’t find much information about deploying 64 bits and 32 bits Office apps and how to make sure the proper device would get the right version, so I decided to create a blog about it.
+I couldn’t find much information about deploying/migrating 64 bits and 32 bits of the built-in Microsoft 365 Office apps and how to make sure the proper device would get the right version.

 After we created the group, we can create the Microsoft 365 Apps.
 One for the 64 bits version and one 32 bits version and assign the proper groups